 Building Powerful Numeracy for Middle & High School Students, p.
 10

 The power of a Problem String lies in the carefully crafted conversation as students solve problems, one at a time, and the teacher makes student thinking visible and draws out important connections and relationships.

-I highly recommend you take my FREE ONLINE WORKSHOP Developing Mathematical Reasoning to better understand the importance of developing reasoning in students, how algorithms can hinder, and how Problem Strings can help.
+You can learn more about problem strings in episode #71 of my podcast.
+I also highly recommend you take my FREE ONLINE WORKSHOP Developing Mathematical Reasoning to better understand the importance of developing reasoning in students, how algorithms can hinder, and how Problem Strings can help.

 For more algebra Problem Strings:

 And finally, be sure to check out these example videos of Problems Strings in real classrooms.
 See if they live up to the hype!